-2.1.10 Real Time Clock
+2.1.10 Real-Time Clock

 RESOLUTION: 1 MINUTE

 Accuracy: ±1 minute/week

 Display Format: 24 hours

-Power: The real time clock maintains the time and date when the instrument is On or in the Standby mode, connected to AC mains or running from internal battery for at least ten years from original assembly.
-The real time clock will maintain time and date even if the instrument's main battery is disconnected.
+Power: The real-time clock maintains the time and date when the instrument is ON or in STANDBY mode, connected to AC mains, or running from the internal battery for at least ten years from original assembly.
+The real-time clock will maintain time and date even if the instrument's main battery is disconnected.